airbj31/BKlibR/README.md

 ### Library install/load

-* qlib : load multiple library quietly if the lib not exists, it tried to install that library from cran.
+* requst : load multiple library quietly if the library not exists, it tries to install the library from [CRAN](https://cran.r-project.org/)

-*

-*

 ### FILE I/O